boderg/charles-gemini-apparel/TESTING.md

 ## Lighthouse Audit

-I've tested the Charles Gemini Apparel deployed project using the [Lighthouse Audit tool](https://developer.chrome.com/docs/lighthouse/overview) to check for any major issues.
+I've tested the Charles Gemini Apparel deployed project using the [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) audit tool to check for any major issues.

 >[!NOTE]
 >